Bushel-of-Lemons/LEMO_Vocabulate/README.md

 # Vocabulate Python Edition

-**Vocabulate** is a dictionary-based text analysis tool originally converted from C#.
+**Vocabulate** is a dictionary-based text analysis tool originally developed in C# for Windows.
-This Python package allows you to tokenize, clean, and analyze texts based on custom dictionaries.
+This Python package allows you to tokenize, clean, and analyze texts based on custom dictionaries across **any operating system** (Windows, macOS, Linux).

 **DISCLAIMER:** I do not take credit for this software.
-I simply reconfigured it to run using a higher-level programming language.
+I simply reconfigured it to run using a higher-level programming language (i.e., python instead of C#).
 All credit goes to the original authors: [Vine et al. (2020)](https://www.nature.com/articles/s41467-020-18349-0)

 ```bib
 @article{vine2020natural,